lucabecci/docker-golang/README.md

 # Test of Docker with Golang.

-> Simple example of channels in Golang.
+> Simple example of api rest in docker without db.

 ## 1. Pre-requeriments 🛠